Last Updated on

 The first thing you should do is ensure that you are sleeping enough.
 As we age the amount of time that we need to sleep tends to get smaller and smaller.
 But you need to buck this trend.

-Getting 8-10 hours sleep each night is a must, particularly if you are training at a high intensity.
+Getting 8-10 hours of sleep each night is a must, particularly if you are training at a high intensity.
 Finding ways to improve your sleep quality is also important .

 Having a scheduled bedtime that you follow each night is a good start, as is having a scheduled wake up time.